hitmain13/microfrontend-singleSPA-reactsx/README.md

 # microfrontend-singleSPA-reactsx

-This a little example of a Micro-frontend using Single SPA framework that will allow you work with multiple frontend frameworks such as React + Angular + VueJS in the same webpage.
+This a little example of a Micro-frontend using Single SPA router that will allow you to work with multiple frontend frameworks such as React + Angular + VueJS in the same webpage.

-The example that will be used is found in my another repository (Jamestip challenge).
+The reposity's example that will be used here you can find in my another repository (Jamestip challenge).
 We will transform the monolite frontend structure to a modern and modulated frontend structure.

 It's not finished.
-Coming soon...
+In coming soon...
 Last update: 30/jun/2022.

 --